iterami/Docs.htm/common/guides/json.md

       // REQUIRED.
 Properties of this prefab.
 Passed as args.
       "properties": {
-        // REQUIRED.
+        // Optional.
 Prefix added to each created entity ID.
         "prefix": "example-cuboid",

         // Optional.
 Overrides that can be applied to every non-excluded face.